Emergency Department at Memorial Hospital

 After Treatment or Admission

-- If you were seen in our Emergency Department and would like a copy of your medical records, please contact the Health Information Management Department at 603-356-0646 or complete this form.
+• If you were seen in our Emergency Department and would like a copy of your medical records, please follow the instructions on this page.

-Our ED physicians have special training in emergency care and are board-certified in emergency medicine and family practice.
-Many specialists are also available to assess patients at the request of the ED physician.
+We have a team of Board-Certified Emergency Physicians who are available 24hrs a day, 7 days a week.
+Our physicians work cooperatively with a team of highly skilled Advanced Practice Providers who have extensive experience in providing emergency care.
+Many specialists are also available to assist in providing care to patients at the request of the ED physician.
 These include specialists in cardiology, orthopedics, general surgery, ophthalmology, urology, OB/GYN, radiology, and oncology.

-Our ED nurses are all registered professionals with extensive training and experience in emergency care.
-Our emergency care technicians are trained to recognize critical patient signs and symptoms, do EKGs, draw blood and conduct other bedside diagnostic tests.
+Our ED nurses and paramedics are all registered professionals with extensive training and experience in emergency care.
+Our emergency care technicians are trained to recognize critical patient signs and symptoms, do EKGs, draw blood, and conduct other bedside diagnostic tests.

 Anyone can have a medical emergency.
-If there is an immediate threat to your health, you should go to the emergency department at the nearest hospital for treatment.
+If there is an immediate threat to your health, you should go to the ED at the nearest hospital for treatment.

-Do not drive a car if you are having a medical emergency.
-Emergency departments are open 24 hours a day, 365 days a year.
-The ER provides immediate care.
+Call 9-1-1 for an ambulance and do not drive a car if you are having a medical emergency.
+EDs are open 24 hours a day, 365 days a year.
+The ED provides immediate care.

 Call 9-1-1 for an ambulance.

 Emergency care is needed when you have a sudden medical problem that requires immediate hospital care.
 Call 9-1-1 if you have to get to the hospital right away.
-Medics can start treatment on the way to the hospital.
+EMS professionals can start treatment on the way to the hospital.

 According to the American College of Emergency Physicians, these are warning signs that you are having a medical emergency: